oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
 		* `BASELINE_1_1` - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
 	* `memory_in_gbs` - (Optional) (Updatable) The total amount of memory available to the instance, in gigabytes.
+	* `nvmes` - (Optional) (Updatable) The number of NVMe drives to be used for storage.
+A single drive has 6.8 TB available.
 	* `ocpus` - (Optional) (Updatable) The total number of OCPUs available to the instance.
 * `source_details` - (Optional) (Updatable)
 	* `boot_volume_size_in_gbs` - (Applicable when source_type=image) (Updatable) The size of the boot volume in GBs.
 Minimum value is 50 GB and maximum value is 32,768 GB (32 TB).